 D. Those components not considered lifetime components comprise the items that are generally considered for inclusion in the reserve study (long term capital repair and replacement budget).

 E. Components need not have a predictable life.
-It is acceptable to provide an “allowance” funding plan for partial or full major repair or replacement expenditures based upon ranges of life or failure estimates, even where future costs cannot be
+It is acceptable to provide an “allowance” funding plan for partial or full major repair or replacement expenditures based upon ranges of life or failure estimates, even where future costs cannot be accurately estimated.

 F. Major repair or replacement expenditures may be excluded from the reserve study if the expenditure history of or the maintenance plan for the subject components indicate that the cyclical timing of expenditures approximates equal annual expenditures and are easily included in the annual operating budget.